Transparent Inter-process Communication: Cluster scalability

 Since Linux 4.7, TIPC comes with a unique, patent pending, auto-adaptive hierarchical neighbor monitoring algorithm.
 This Overlapping Ring Monitoring algorithm, in reality a combination of ring monitoring and the Gossip protocol, makes it possible to establish full-mesh clusters of up to 1000 nodes with a failure discovery time of 1.5 seconds, while it in smaller clusters can be made much shorter.

-Performance

-TIPC provides outstanding performance, especially regarding round-trip latency times.
-Inter-node it is typically 33% faster than TCP, intra-node 2 times faster for small messages and 7 times faster for large messages.
-Inter-node, it provides a 10–30% lower maximal throughput than TCP, while its intra-node throughput is 25–30% higher.
-The TIPC team is currently studying how to add GSO/GRO support for intra node messaging, in order to match TCP even here.

 Transport media

 While designed to be able to use all kinds of transport media, as of May 2018 implementations support UDP, Ethernet and InfiniBand.
 The VxWorks implementation also supports shared memory which can be accessed by multiple instances of the operating system, running simultaneously on the same hardware.

 Security

 Security must currently be provided by the transport media carrying TIPC.
 When running across UDP, IPSec can be used, when on Ethernet, MACSec is the best option.
 The TIPC team is currently looking into how to support TLS or DTLS, ether natively or by an addition to OpenSSL.